AKramer17/Critics-Metwork/README.md

 - Run "npm intall ", "npm run client-install" to install npm packages in both main and client

-- "npm run dev" Run the client & server with concurrently
+- Command "npm run dev" run the client & server with concurrently

 - Server runs on http://localhost:5000 and client on http://localhost:3000